| Slackers' Network Internal Documentation |

 Now, even if he DID alias it, it would be rather clumsy for him

-option on EVERY zwrite command.
+to use the -s option on EVERY zwrite command.

 Fortunately, zwrite(1)